 Marketing Data Analytics comes in handy with lots of data insights and everyone in the team wears the throne of Gold Digger.
-Various analytical solutions thrive in the market, choosing them is not the science; choosing the right metrics is.
+Various analytical solutions thrive in the market, choosing them is not the science; choosing the right metric is.

-- What is the value marketing team creating?
+- Is the value marketing team creating?

 The answer lies in the prominent belief of Marketing as merely a head under the umbrella but not the one holding it.
 Changing this perspective demands a treasure trove of data showing a rerouting of money back into the entity multiplied manyfold.
 That’s how the efforts can be counted, every other alternative is just a namesake option.
 No matter how the rain treats the umbrella, the holding hand should treat the umbrella the same way.
 When the responsibilities shift into confident hands, the umbrella works better.
 It’s not the fault of the rain.